Tony Rosato

-Antonio Rosato (26 December 1954 – 10 January 2017) was an Italian-Canadian actor and comedian, who appeared in television and films.
+Antonio Rosato (26 December 1954 – 10 January 2017) was a Canadian actor and comedian, who appeared in television and films.
 He was best known as a cast member on both SCTV and Saturday Night Live, and for voicing Luigi in The Adventures of Super Mario Bros.
 3 and Super Mario World.

-Early life and career beginnings
+Early life

-Rosato was born in Naples, Italy, and came to Canada at age four.
+Antonio Rosato was born in Naples, Campania on 26 December 1954, and came to Canada at age four.
 He was raised in Halifax, Ottawa, and Toronto.
 He graduated from Oakwood Collegiate Institute.
 He planned to study chiropractic medicine, but dropped out of the University of Toronto after he began doing improv comedy at The Second City.